-Emily Finley, the school principal, ensures school compliance with the established Wellness Policy.
-Ann Milbrandt, and food service staff ensures compliance with the National School Lunch Program.
+Dr. Sarah Valasek, the school principal, ensures school compliance with the established Wellness Policy.
+Barb Gehringer, and food service staff ensures compliance with the National School Lunch Program.
 The committee meets annually to review the policy and make any necessary updates or desirable changes.
+We complete the Triennial Assessment every 3 years.